andreluizralmeida/CustomerManagement/README.md

 ### ⚙️ Functionalities

 - [x] Save a new customer
-- [x] retrieve customers informations by Id and by filter
+- [x] Retrieve customer's information by Id and by filter
-- [x] Update customers informations
+- [x] Update customer's information

 ---